Jalen Mills: Regular season

+Postseason

 Personal life

-On June 10, 2014, Baton Rouge police arrested Mills on suspicion of second degree battery against a woman that had occurred on May 4, 2014.
+On June 10, 2014, Baton Rouge police arrested Mills on a suspicion of second degree battery against a woman that had occurred on May 4, 2014.
 It was said he had allegedly punched in the mouth a woman he was romantically involved with at his apartment near LSU.
 His parents bailed him out of East Baton Rouge Parish jail the following day, paying the $10,000 bond.
 Mills denied the allegations and said it was his girlfriend who assaulted the victim.
 His girlfriend, who was not identified, then admitted to assaulting the victim.

 Mills is nicknamed the "Green Goblin" for his green hairdo.

 On April 12, 2019, Mills was arrested and charged with disorderly affray for an altercation with Devin Robinson of the Washington Wizards, outside a DC nightclub.
 Robinson, who was also charged, was taken to the hospital for injuries.